Electronic Health Records Management Course

 What features should I look for in the Ashworth College EHR Training compared to other schools' programs?

 It's important that the EHR training program you choose covers all of the material necessary to prepare you for an electronic health records specialist certification exam.
 Look for a course that has lesson content that's focused on electronic health records management essentials, such as medical terminology, healthcare delivery systems and data collection.
 A well-balanced EHR Training will also include information on electronic health and acute care records and information processing, code sets and reimbursement, HIM issues, managing health records, statistics, and quality, confidentiality, compliance, and HIM department management.
+Essential instruction includes hands-on practice using an EMR system.

 Is this EHR training all online or do I get books?